VeniceUnleashed/VU-Docs/content/modding/custom-ui.md

 ### `WebUI.Call('EnableMouse')`

 Enables mouse input for this frame.
 This will show a cursor in-game and any mouse input will be passed to the WebUI.
-This also brings the frame to the front and shows it if it's hidden.

 ### `WebUI.Call('DisableMouse')`